danamag/stremio-addons-list/README.md

 - create a GitHub WebHook: Settings -> WebHooks (left side menu) -> Add WebHook (top right button): Payload URL = URL copied from Netlify ; choose "Let me select individual events" ; ensure "Active" is enabled
 - choose events that will trigger the website builds: Issues; Labels; Releases; Pushes (optional events: Issue comments)
 - press "Add webhook"
+- add GitHub Repository Secret for Netlify Hook: Repository Settings -> Secrets (left side menu) -> Actions -> New repository secret -> Name = "NETLIFY_BUILD_WEBHOOK" ; Paste URL copied from Netlify as Secret (this is needed for the GitHub Action from `/.github/workflows/main.yml` which will do a daily build to update votes)
+- on Github go to Issues -> Labels (top right button) -> (add labels that you need, delete labels that you don't need) (if you want to use the default labels, check the `/.github/ISSUE_TEMPLATE/submit-addon.yaml` file to see the list)
+- open `/.github/ISSUE_TEMPLATE/submit-addon.yaml` and edit the labels to match the ones you use for your addons list (if not using the default labels)

 You're done!